The Gellert Library upholds the core values of Notre Dame de Namur University and serves its students and community by:

 Some areas of the library are not accessible to students with disabilities.
 Please ask for assistance from any staff member.
 Every attempt will be made to assist in securing materials from inaccessible areas.
 The library is equipped with one adjustable desk for computer access by students in wheelchairs.
 A reading device is available for vision-impaired students.
-Other services for disabled students are available from the Academic Success Center.
+Other services for disabled students are available from the Program for Academic Support and Services (PASS).

 As the University’s knowledge center, the Library serves as a gateway to global information that promotes research, creativity, and discovery.
 The Library’s collection development activities and policy are intended to further the University’s mission of academic excellence by fulfilling the information needs of the NDNU community.
 A primary objective is to build collections that support and enrich the University’s liberal arts and professional studies programs and anticipated future programs.
 Another objective is to develop collections that advance the University’s core values related to global peace, community engagement, social justice, and diversity.
 Moreover, collections are developed that cultivate scholarship and enhance teaching.